Baystation12/Baystation12-Lore/Species/Vox.md

 *Pariah Employment Situations*

-Most Pariahs employed by Nanotrasen are done so because the Pariah is able to operate without the need for any form of E.V.A. gear, and their willingness to do maximum effort for minimum wage, with the main reason being their low wage.
-Though they’re rare as it is, it’s believed they’re considered more of an asset, than a living creature, nonetheless, they’re still paid for their work and are treated modestly, for what one could consider modest for a Pariah.
+Most Pariahs employed by trans-stellar corporations are hired because of their ability to operate without the need for any form of E.V.A. gear, and their willingness to work for absolute minimum wage.
+Lack of legal protection, and the ongoing conflict between the Vox and Solgov allow corporations to pay Pariahs little to nothing.
+Though rare in human space, employed Pariahs are little more than corporate assets, nonetheless, their treatment remains far better than they would receive from fellow Vox.